 BLOK Container System

-Each of these three simple steps increases terminal productivity and speeds up vessel turnaround for empty containers.
+These three simple steps all increase terminal productivity and speeds up vessel turnaround for empty containers.

 • Load four containers onto a BLOK TRAILER